-Methodology:
+Methodology

-As part of the preparation of this strategy, the main play spaces, equipment and opportunities within the town were audited using a bespoke play methodology.
+As part of the preparation of this strategy, the main play spaces, equipment and opportunities in Frome were audited using a bespoke play methodology.

 Each area and assessment element were given a total score, making it easy to see strengths and gaps in provision across the town.